 RMP Development Consulting Ltd., on behalf of FH Development Group Inc., is applying to develop a residential subdivision on a portion of the lands identified as PID 00277228, near Parkmoor Avenue, Hayes Street and Charlton Avenue in Halifax.
 This proposal includes a request to develop single-detached dwellings in accordance with modified lot requirements (e.g. lot frontage, lot area, lot coverage, setbacks, etc.) and five townhouse buildings.

-This proposal cannot be considered under existing policies and as such, the applicant is seeking amendments to the Halifax Municipal Planning Strategy and Halifax Mainland Land Use By-law to permit the proposal.
+This type of development cannot be considered on the subject site under existing policies and as such, the applicant is seeking amendments to the Halifax Municipal Planning Strategy and Halifax Mainland Land Use By-law.

 • 197 single-detached dwelling lots;

 • 21 semi-detached lots (42 units);

 • Two neighbourhood parks (approximately 0.26 and 0.09 hectares respectively);

 • A Parkmoor Avenue extension, second access onto Herring Cove Road, and internal road network.

 Note: 236 lots (252 units) will be wholly enclosed on the subject site; the remaining lots / units would be developed on the abutting lot, PID 00277194, as per the existing zoning regulations.
 Of the 236 lots on the subject site, only 33 can be permitted as-of-right without an amendment.

 The application is a request for new planning policy.
 Staff are reviewing the application, and will prepare a recommendation for Regional Council to consider.
 Before Regional Council can make any decision about the proposal, a public information meeting and a public hearing shall be held.

 Additional information on process can be found in staff’s initiation report to Regional Council.